Agency filings affecting this section

 (3) If the client does not have a department or area agency on aging case manager, the adult day health center or other referral source must notify the department of the referral and the client's potential adult day health service need, or refer the client to the department for intake.
 The department's assigned case manager must assess the client's need for adult day health services within the department's normal time frames for initial client eligibility assessments.

 (5) If the department or area agency on aging case manager determines and documents a potential unmet need for day health services, the case manager works with the client and/or the client's representative to develop a service plan that documents the potential unmet needs and the anticipated number of days per week that the services are needed.
-The case manager refers the client to a department contracted day health center for evaluation and the development of a preliminary negotiated plan of care.
+The case manager refers the client to a department contracted adult day health center for evaluation and the development of a preliminary service plan.

-(7) Recipients of adult day health services must be assessed by the department or an authorized case manager for continued or initial eligibility as follows:
+(7) COPES and RCL recipients of adult day health services must be assessed by the department or an authorized case manager for initial or continued eligibility as follows:

-(c) New referrals for adult day health services are to be forwarded to local department offices for intake and assessment for eligibility.
+(b) A new client to the center who potentially could be eligible for state paid ADH services are to be referred to the local department offices for intake and assessment for eligibility.

 (8) The department or area agency on aging case manager must review a client's continued eligibility for adult day health services every ninety days, coinciding with the quarterly review completed by the adult day health program.
 At the case manager's discretion, additional information will be gathered through face to face, collateral or other contact methods to determine continued eligibility.
 Services will be continued, adjusted, or terminated based upon the case manager's determination during the eligibility review.